enqueuezero/site/projects/numpy/stride.md

 ---
-title: The Strides of NumPy Array
+title: The Stride of NumPy Array
-permalink: /projects/numpy/strides.html
+permalink: /projects/numpy/stride.html
 ---

-# The Strides of NumPy Array
+# The Stride of NumPy Array

-Strides is a tuple of integer numbers, each of which indicates the bytes for a particular dimension.
-NumPy uses *strides* to tell how many bytes to jump in the data buffer
+A stride is a tuple of integer numbers, each of which indicates the bytes for a particular dimension.
+NumPy uses *strides* to tell how many bytes to jump in the data buffer.

 For example, we have a two-dimensional NumPy array.